monero-project/monero-gui/installers/windows/README.md

 for Monero release *Beryllium Bullet* that you find on [the official download page](https://getmonero.org/downloads/).

-But of course it will be easy to modify the script for future versions of the GUI wallet.
+It should however be easy to modify the script for future versions of the GUI wallet.

 ## License ##